That there's more than 60 miles of coastline to explore on the SFP.

 San Francisco Airport

-• The SFO BART station can take you to downtown San Francisco, the East Bay, and West Bay.
+• The on-site BART station connects travelers directly to San Francisco, the East Bay, and beyond.

 Burlingame

-• Built in 1894, Burlingame’s train depot was the country’s first permanent Mission Revival-style building.
+• The historic Burlingame train depot, built in 1894, is the nation’s first permanent Mission Revival-style station.

 San Mateo

-• Outdoor activities abound along the San Francisco Bay Trail and in Coyote Point Recreation Area.
+• Outdoor enthusiasts can explore the San Francisco Bay Trail and Coyote Point Recreation Area for scenic waterfront activities.

-• Explore Central Park’s serene Japanese Garden and the historic San Mateo Arboretum.
+• Central Park features a tranquil Japanese Garden and the historic San Mateo Arboretum, ideal for a relaxing visit.

 San Mateo County Event Center

-• Capacity to accommodate over 15,000 people across its various indoor and outdoor event spaces.
+• The venue accommodates over 15,000 attendees across its indoor and outdoor spaces.

-• Originally established in the 1940s as a fairground to support local agriculture and community gatherings.
+• Originally established in the 1940s, the site has long served as a gathering place for agriculture and community celebrations.

 Foster City

-• Over 160 acres of park and open space include bike & walking paths, dog areas, tennis, basketball & bocce ball courts, picnic facilities, and a wildlife refuge.
+• Over 160 acres of parks and open space offer trails, sports courts, picnic areas, and wildlife viewing opportunities.

 Belmont

-• Waterdog Lake Open Space features many scenic hiking and biking trails for all ages.
+• Waterdog Lake Open Space Preserve features scenic hiking and biking trails suitable for a variety of skill levels.

 San Carlos

-• Hiller Aviation Museum showcases the history of Northern California aviation and helicopters.
+• The Hiller Aviation Museum showcases the history of flight and features interactive exhibits for all ages.

 Redwood City

-• Home to the San Mateo County History Museum, Domini Hoskins Black History Museum, and two colleges.
+• Visitors can explore cultural institutions such as the San Mateo County History Museum and Domini Hoskins Black History Museum.

 Woodside